 With it’s fresh flavor and vibrant color, this high fiber mixed berry smoothie makes it easy (and delicious) to meet your daily fiber needs (15 grams in this baby)!

-This high-fiber fruit smoothie is one I come back to again and again.
-It’s simple, balanced, and genuinely satisfying.
+Repeat after me: High-fiber breakfasts should be delicious!
+And if you have your doubts, this fiber-packed smoothie is here to prove that.
 Trust me, this isn’t like the sludge you might picture when you think high fiber drink.
 I actually call it my sunshine smoothie because it’s so smooth, bright and refreshing.

 Save This Recipe Form